 UP ISSI Guide to New Normal

-As we await for the official comprehensive guidebook from the Inter-Agency Task Force on Emerging Infectious Disease (IATF-EID).
+As we await the official comprehensive guidebook from the Inter-Agency Task Force on Emerging Infectious Disease (IATF-EID).
 Local government units (LGU) and private business sectors, by now should have these guidelines and aggressively disseminate the multi-sectoral information on what to expect once the Enhanced Community Quarantine (ECQ) is lifted.

 How do we embrace the new normal?
 Do we have protocols?
 General Community Quarantine (GCQ) could trigger the 2nd wave effect of the dreaded COVID-19.
 Affected people have reached the 15M mark globally as of this reading.

-Given that that we will deal with the virus every day until a vaccine is made available, how is the health safety guaranteed?
-During the GCQ, a newer preventive measure should be in place to avoid bigger risk of community outbreak.
+Given that we will deal with the virus every day until a vaccine is made available, how is the health safety guaranteed?
+During the GCQ, a newer preventive measure should be in place to avoid a bigger risk of community outbreak.
 Agreeing to relax the lockdown means we already have the safety precautions and exit plan in order to control the disease over ill-protected public areas such as flea markets, work places, and public transportations.
 The working community will soon go back to their jobs, how are we assured of our safety?
 Not contracting the disease?

 “The most important implication of the breakneck changes currently under way, though, is that there’s no going back to normality.
 That train has left the station.
 The coronavirus isn’t going away.
 And even when there is a vaccine, the risk will endure,” (J. Naughton, 2020)